-Do you want to study Masers in Japan?
+Do you want to study Masters in Japan?
 It is an excellent choice if you’re a postgraduate student looking for good quality education.
 As a matter of fact, Japan is one of the developing countries that excel in higher education.
 The country also features 13 universities that rank high among Asian universities and 3 which are featured in the list of top 100 universities in the world.

 As we previously discussed in our article on the higher education system in Japan, the country is highly focused on higher education and the quality of teaching and research.
 Furthermore, education plays a large role in Japanese society and the constitution of Japan protects individual rights to education.